Nashville Sounds: Mascots

 The Nashville Sounds' mascot is an anthropomorphic rooster named Booster.
 He is bright red with yellow legs, beak, comb, and palms and red, orange, and yellow tail feathers resembling flames.
-He wears the same style jerseys as the team with the number zero.
+He wears the same jerseys as the team with the number zero.
 He made his debut on April 17, 2015, at the Sounds' first game at First Tennessee Park.
 His name refers to "boosting" or building enthusiasm for the team, while his appearance is a play on Nashville hot chicken.

 The first Sounds mascot was introduced during the team's inaugural 1978 season.
 Homer Horsehide resembled their major league affiliate's mascot—Mr. Red of the Cincinnati Reds.
-The character was human in appearance, with the exception of an oversized anthropomorphized baseball in place of a human head.
+The character was human in appearance, except for an oversized anthropomorphized baseball in place of a human head.
 The mustachioed mascot donned a uniform identical to that of Sounds players.
 Homer continued as the team mascot through at least 1982.
 From 1995 to mid 1996, the mascot was a lime-green dinosaur named Champ, who was borrowed from the New York–Penn League's Vermont Expos.

 An anthropomorphic cougar named Ozzie was the team's mascot from 1997 to 2014.
 The original Ozzie came from the Midwest League's Kane County Cougars, which were owned by the same group that owned the Sounds and had an extra mascot costume.
 The surplus cougar outfit was sent to Nashville, and, after building a fan following during his first season, team management decided to make Ozzie the permanent mascot.
 The original costume was brown, but a new muscular yellow costume was introduced in 1998.
 Ozzie wore the same style of uniform as the team, but with no hat.
 He was retired when the Sounds left Greer Stadium in 2014, although he continued to make appearances during the 2014 to 2015 offseason.